 This article aims to inform the reader of what type of springs are to be replaced or bought and help him/her avoid these types of scenarios.

-How to Replace an Overhead Door Spring?
+How to Replace an Garage Door Spring?

 There are two options available when replacing overhead door springs.